SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Many events are free and open to the public.
 You will need to buy a ticket to some of the workshops, book signings, and other large events.

 Thursday is the opening night kick off for this event.
-This year they are hosting a Literary Night Market for the first time.
+This year they are hosting their opening night party at the University Club at 800 Powell Street.

 There will be authors in attendance, other members from the literary scenes, and hundreds of other book lovers!